lin380/coursebook/docs/06-acquire-data.md

 -->

+In sum, this subsection provided an overview to acquiring data from web service APIs through R packages.
+We took at closer look at the `gutenbergr` package which provides programmatic access to works available on Project Gutenberg and the `rtweet` package which provides authenticated access to Twitter.
+Working with package interfaces requires more knowledge of R including loading/ installing packages, working with vectors and data frames, and exporting data from an R session.
+We touched on these programming concepts and also outlined a method to create a reproducible workflow.

 ## Web scraping

-There are many resources available through direct downloads from repositories and individual sites and R package interfaces to web resources with APIs, but these resources are relatively limited to the amount of public-facing textual data recorded on the web.
-In the case that you want to acquire data from webpages R can be used to access the web programmatically through a process known as web scraping.
+There are many resources available through manula and direct downloads from repositories and individual sites and R package interfaces to web resources with APIs, but these resources are relatively limited to the amount of public-facing textual data recorded on the web.
+In the case that you want to acquire data from webpages, R can be used to access the web programmatically through a process known as web scraping.
 The complexity of web scrapes can vary but in general it requires more advanced knowledge of R as well as the structure of the language of the web: HTML (Hypertext Markup Language).

 ### A toy example

-HTML is a cousin of XML and as such organizes web documents in a hierarchical format that is read by your browser as you navigate the web.
-Take for example the toy webpage I created for this demonstration in Figure \@ref(fig:ad-example-webpage).
+HTML is a cousin of XML (eXtensible Markup Language) and as such organizes web documents in a hierarchical format that is read by your browser as you navigate the web.
+Take for example the toy webpage I created as a demonstration in Figure \@ref(fig:ad-example-webpage).

 <div class="figure" style="text-align: center">
 <img src="images/06-acquire-data/example-webpage.png" alt="Example web page." width="90%" />